cdent/cjdr/index.md

 Participate in the design and development of Nova, the OpenStack compute service.

-* Created the Placement HTTP API service for tracking inventories and allocations of consumable resources (e.g., disk, virtual cpus, memory) used in making scheduling decisions.
-* Leader in the Nova scheduling subteam directing the integration of existing nova-scheduler tools with the new Placement service.
 * Led the API working group to create guidelines for improving the consistency, correctness and stability of the OpenStack APIs.
+* Created the Placement HTTP API service for tracking inventories and allocations of consumable resources (e.g., disk, virtual CPUs, memory) used in making scheduling decisions.
+* Leader in the Nova scheduling subteam, directing the integration of existing Nova scheduler tools with the new Placement service.
 * Consistently in the top ten (of greater than 300) contributors (commits and code reviews) to the Nova project.
 * Mentored other developers within Mirantis and the wider OpenStack